rickwassing/cicada-develop/docs/overview-interface.rst

     :align: center
     :width: 735px

     **Example data panel.** (1) The title of the panel shows the start and end date of the displayed data segment, in this example '21/05/2020 15:00' until '22/05/2020 15:00'.
 There are 4 axes in this data panel.
-One for the events (2), which shows a sleep window event (purple bar); and three additional axes for each data type in this recording.
-This recording was made with an ActivInsights GeneActiv watch, which measures acceleration, light exposure and temperature.
-The acceleration is shown in axes (3), and the light and temperature timeseries are shown in the axes identified by (4).
+One for the events (2), which shows a Sleep Window Event (purple bar); and three additional axes for each data type in this recording.
+This recording was made with an ActivInsights GeneActiv watch, which measures Acceleration, light exposure and temperature.
+The Acceleration is shown in axes (3), and the light and temperature timeseries are shown in the axes identified by (4).

 .. _overview-interface-create-events: